Gressy2113/TRPV6-MG/README.md

 # The locking ****mechanism**** of human TRPV6 **inhibition by intracellular magnesium**

-This repository contains the well-tempered metadynamics data and postprocessing conducted in the article
+This repository contains the well-tempered metadynamics (WTMetaD) data and postprocessing conducted in the article

 > Neuberger, A., Shalygin, A., Veretenenko, I. I., Trofimov, Y. A., Gudermann, T., Chubanov, V., Efremov, R. G., & Sobolevsky, A. I. (2025). **The locking mechanism of human TRPV6 inhibition by intracellular magnesium**. *Nature Communications*